tnog/clean-testimonials/readme.txt

 * Creates a "Testimonials" link in your WordPress admin area which allows you or your visitors to submit Testimonials.
 * Leverages the simplicity of WordPress shortcodes, allowing you to easily display your Testimonials wherever you like (see FAQ for individual shortcodes).
 * Categorize Testimonials any way you see fit and display those categories wherever you like.
+* Creates a Testimonial Widget which allows you to display your testimonials in sidebar or widgetized areas.
-* Allows your visitors to upload a thumbnail with their testimonial
+* Allows your visitors to upload a thumbnail with their testimonial.
 * Allows your visitors to choose whether their contact details are displayed with their testimonials.
 * Allows powerful customizations for developers.
 * Supports **WP-Paginate** if installed.